 Carpets are only suitable for absorbing sound on the floor and won’t do well if they’re directly up against the wall.
 If you are still determined to use carpets in an upright way, you can hang them near the wall, and they can help to absorb sound that way.

-Experts recommend hanging carpets about five inches away from the wallOpens in a new tab. to help build your acoustic space.
+Experts recommend hanging carpets about five inches away from the wall to help build your acoustic space.
 The space between the wall and the carpet will create an absorption area but only work well with certain frequency levels.

 Carpets Near Walls Can Affect the Sound Frequency